 Discover the Exquisite Taste of the Paw Paw

+The dynamic, unique, and undeniably sweet flavors of this best-kept secret will astound you as soon as you take your first bite.
 Often described as bearing the taste of a banana cream pie, the Paw Paw has overtones of vanilla custard and banana with a hint of citrus.

 Paw Paw Tree Pollination